SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

     print(results)
     # {'precision': [0.9419728517532349, 0.7959791421890259], 'recall': [0.9419728517532349, 0.7749403119087219], 'f1': [0.9419728517532349, 0.7853187918663025], 'hashcode': 'distilbert-base-uncased_L5_no-idf_version=0.3.12(hug_trans=4.38.2)'}

-If you are particulay interested in evaluating RAG (Retrieval-Augmented Generation) pipelines, we have several metrics available in LightRAG to assess both the quality of the retrieved context and the quality of the final generated answer.
+If you are particulay interested in evaluating RAG (Retrieval-Augmented Generation) pipelines, we have several metrics available in AdalFlow to assess both the quality of the retrieved context and the quality of the final generated answer.

 - :class:`RetrieverRecall <eval.retriever_recall>`: This is used to evaluate the recall of the retriever component of the RAG pipeline.
 - :class:`RetrieverRelevance <eval.retriever_relevance>`: This is used to evaluate the relevance of the retrieved context to the query.